|obverse Chapter 5·||Turning Signs (Contents)||References||blog|

-In Peircean terms, we might say that mere appearing is the Firstness of the phaneron; that its presence to one is its Secondness; that the continuity of its presence, the continuing unfolding or evolution of relations within a multidimensional space, is its Thirdness.
+In Peircean terms, we might say that mere appearing is the Firstness of the phaneron; that its presence to ‘the mind’ is its Secondness; that the continuity of its presence, the continuous unfolding or evolution of relations within a multidimensional space, is its Thirdness. [next]

 A map is not the territory it represents, but, if correct, it has a similar structure to the territory, which accounts for its usefulness.— Alfred Korzybski, Science and Sanity (1933, p.
 58)

 We say that the map is not the territory, but if the territory includes the map, there must be a point on the map that represents itself.
 ‘On a map of an island laid down upon the soil of that island there must, under all ordinary circumstances, be some position, some point, marked or not, that represents qua place on the map, the very same point qua place on the island’ (Peirce, CP 2.230; see also EP2:161-2, BD ‘Imaging’).
 The same must be true of any “map of the world,” any iconic sign which takes its context as its object.
 Hence any viable guidance system inhabiting a being inhabiting its world must involve self-reference.

 Here we have a map of the Island, lying flat on the Island itself.
 It doesn't cover much of the surface of the Island, yet it represents all of it, iconically, to you.
 The Map is a sign whose object is the actually existing Island and whose interpretant is the topographic form of the Island in your imagination.
 This representation exemplifies what Peirce calls Thirdness.